 We rely primarily on patent, copyright, trademark and trade secret laws, as well as confidentiality and nondisclosure agreements and other methods, to protect our proprietary technologies and know-how.
-As of March 31, 2021, we owned 41 issued U.S. patents and had 30 pending U.S. patent applications, and we owned 14 issued foreign patents and had 6 pending foreign patent applications.
+As of June 30, 2021, we owned 41 issued U.S. patents and had 31 pending U.S. patent applications, and we owned 14 issued foreign patents and had 6 pending foreign patent applications.
 We have focused the majority of our foreign patent efforts in China, Europe, and Japan.
-Our current U.S. patents on iFuse, including the triangular shape, expire in August 2024.
+Our current U.S. patents on iFuse, including the triangular shape, expire in November 2024.
 Competitors may market similar triangular shaped devices upon the expiration of the patents in late 2024.
 Our current U.S. patents on iFuse-3D, including the fenestrated design, expire in September 2035.
 Our foreign patents will expire between August 2025 and October 2031.

-As of March 31, 2021, we have 15 registered trademarks in the U.S. and have filed for 21 more.
+As of June 30, 2021, we have 14 registered trademarks in the U.S. and have filed for 19 more.
 We have sought protection for at least 2 of these trademarks in 60 countries including the 27 European member countries of the Madrid Protocol.

 We have applied for patent protection relating to certain existing and proposed products and processes.
 While we generally apply for patents in those countries where we intend to make, have made, use, or sell our products, we may not accurately predict all of the countries where patent protection will ultimately be desirable.
 If we fail to timely file a patent application in any such country, we may be precluded from doing so at a later date.
 Furthermore, we cannot assure investors that any of our patent applications will be approved.
 The rights granted to us under our patents, including prospective rights sought in our pending patent applications, may not be meaningful or provide us with any commercial advantage.
 In addition, those rights could be opposed, contested, or circumvented by our competitors or be declared invalid or unenforceable in judicial or administrative proceedings.
-The failure of our patents to adequately protect our technology might make it easier for our competitors to offer the same or similar products or technologies.
+The failure of our patents to adequately protect our technology might make it easier foor our competitors to offer the same or similar products or technologies.
 Competitors may be able to design around our patents or develop products that provide outcomes that are comparable to ours without infringing on our intellectual property rights.
-Due to differences between foreign and U.S. patent laws, our patented intellectual property rights may not receive the same degree of protection in foreign countries as they would in the U.S. Even if patents are granted outside the U.S., effective enforcement in those countries may not be available.
-Since most of our issued patents are for the U.S. only, we lack a corresponding scope of patent protection in other countries.
-In countries where we do not have significant patent protection, we may not be able to stop a competitor from marketing products in such countries that are the same as or similar to our products.
+Due to differences between foreign and U.S. patent laws, our patented intellectual property rights may not receive the same degree of protection in foreign countries at hey would in the U.S. Even if patents are granted outside the U.S., effective enforcement in those countries may not be able to stop a competitor for om marketing products in such countries that are the same as or similar to our products.
+In countries where we do not have significant patent protection, we may not be able to stop a competitor form marketing products in such countries that are the same as or similar to our products.